Auz0ne/mushrooms-ai/CHATGPT_INTEGRATION.md

 ### Vercel Deployment

+1. Connect your GitHub repository to Vercel
-1. Ensure environment variables are set in Vercel
+2. Set up environment variables in Vercel dashboard
-2. Deploy automatically via GitHub integration
+3. Deploy automatically via GitHub integration
-3. Test the live deployment
+4. Test the live deployment at your Vercel URL
-4. Monitor for any API errors
+5. Monitor for any API errors in Vercel function logs

 ### Environment Variables Checklist